 App indexing was added to Google search results on the 25th June 2014.
 Through App Indexing, you can engage your app users by assisting them to find public and personal content on their mobile device.
-For users who don’t have your App, relevant queries can trigger app installation prompts right from the Google search results.
+Moreover, for users who don’t have your App, relevant queries can trigger app installation prompts right from the Google search results.

 Key Capabilities of App Indexing

 App indexing provides links to app content on Google Search.
 For Android devices, this includes an install button for your app and personal content results in the Google app.

 The install button for your app appears next to your homepage search result.
 Tproviding users with an easy path to installing your app to view content.

 App Indexing on Android lets your users see app content directly from suggested results in the Google app.

 App Indexing powers public content results for screen search on Android and Google Assistant on Pixel and Allo.

 If you use AdMob by Google to monetise your app, App Indexing and AdMob will work together to improve the quality of targeted ads for public content in your app, helping to drive increased advertising revenue.

 Mobile deep linking uses a uniform resource identifier (URI) that links to a specific location in a mobile app instead of simply just launching the app.
 Moreover, Deferred Deep Linking allows you to deep link to content even if the app isn’t already installed.
 It’s important to keep in mind that on another mobile device platform, the URI required to trigger the app may be different.